BLE-LTER/ble-handbook/handbook.md

 Other entity descriptions:

 - State clearly what the other entity is and how it relates in the context of the package.
-No need for month and year, I think.
 - Example: Annotated RMarkdown script to process, calibrate, and flag raw TCM data.

 File names: